gotyaoi/imhotep/README.md

 You need python 3.4 or greater.
 Additionally, you need a compatible tcl/tk install.
 On windows this should be bundled with python.
 On Linux, your package manager should have installed these as a dependency of python, but check just in case.
-On OSX, please see
-[this python.org page](https://www.python.org/download/mac/tcltk/).
+On OSX, you should be ok, but if you run into graphical issues, please see [this python.org page](https://www.python.org/download/mac/tcltk/).